Lukas-Netz/se-rwth.github.io/_pages/research/Energy-Management.md

 efficient neighborhoods** that aim at moving from a local, building specific optimum to a more global optimum.
 By efficiently using results of simulation and optimization calculated optimal set points for local consumption and generation can be utilized.
-Therefore information from several heterogeneous data sources, such as single sensor data, structural data, data on installed devices, geospatial data or weather data is needed.
+Therefore, information from several heterogeneous data sources, such as single sensor data, structural data, data on installed devices, geospatial data or weather data is needed.
 Based on existing approaches we developed a **Neighborhood Information Model** that